Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Blocking_Access_to_a_Node_BMC.md

 2. Disable the SOL session.

     Even after the console services are disabled, the conman sol session might need to be directly disabled using `ipmitool`.
-Note that this is only required for river nodes as mountain hardware does not use ipmi.
+Note that this is only required for River nodes as Mountain hardware does not use IPMI.

     ```
     ncn-m001# ipmitool -I lanplus -H BMC_IP -U USERNAME -P BMC_PASSWORD sol deactivate